Patrick Stewart

 Patrick Stewart in Dune

-A serendipitous turn of events forever changed his career.
+Then a lucky break changed his career forever.
 As Stewart recalled, he arrived in Los Angeles to conduct a masterclass on Shakespeare and the art of drama.
-An unexpected call from his Hollywood agent announced that Gene Roddenberry, the creator of the iconic "Star Trek," wished to meet him.
+His Hollywood agent called with unexpected news: Gene Roddenberry, creator of the iconic "Star Trek," wanted to meet him.

 I was in shock: Of course, I knew about the legendary creator of 'Star Trek,' like everyone else, but what could he possibly want from me?
 It turned out, one of the co-producers (Robert Justman) and his wife attended my lecture and were so impressed that they immediately called Gene.
 After four auditions, I was offered the lead role - Captain Jean-Luc Picard.